The UK's largest independent broadband news and information site

 A Universal Service Obligation (USO) is the concept that a provider (or group of providers) should be able to provide a minimum level of service in the coverage area to every resident/business.
 Traditionally this has meant that BT was required to provide an analogue telephone service to every household in the UK, prior to the Digital Economy Bill 2017 passing onto the statute books the USO for Internet access was 0.028 Mbps (28 Kbps i.e. telephone support for a dial-up modem).

-As of May 2017 there are many ideas for how the USO may work, but with a law enabling Ofcom to implement a USO it is now done to Ofcom, industry and providers to arrive at a consensus and determine how the service will be funding.
+As of May 2017 there are many ideas for how the USO may work, but with a law enabling Ofcom to implement a USO has been passed and now we need Government, regulators and industry to arrive at a consensus and determine how the service will be both delivered and funded.